Discover Dallas: A Comprehensive Travel Guide

 7: Allen Premium Outlets:

-This is a shopping mall that offers a variety of outlet stores, where you can find great deals and discounts on your favorite brands.
+This shopping mall offers a variety of outlet stores, where you can find great deals and discounts on your favorite brands.
 You can shop for clothing, shoes, accessories, and more from brands like Nike, Adidas, Coach, Calvin Klein, and Polo Ralph Lauren.
 Allen Premium Outlets is also known as the Allen Outlets, the Allen Premium Outlets, the Allen Outlet, or the Allen Outlet Mall, and it is a place where you can save money and have a great shopping experience.

 8: Highland Park Village: